grasela/search-cli/README.md

 ├── tsconfig.json                   # TypeScript configuration
 └── yarn.lock
 ```

 ### Search considerations

-- The fastest way to search for data is in fact to perform a lookup.
+- The problem of fast searching for data has been solved with a lookup.
 In order to be able to do that there is a need of remapping existing data to a different structure that would represent a map of every field and their values being related to the actual searchable item (User, Ticket or Organization)

 - This is possible only if we can store the map in memory.
 The user experience will be better since we can retrieve results faster, however the boot up time can be compromised by this solution depending on the original data set.

 ### Assumptions